BenjaminThomas160/raspberrypi0rubberducky/README.md

 # raspberypi0rubberducky
 Rubber ducky raspberry pi 0 reverse shell

+https://youtu.be/kGRURNj0txs -- Link to demonstration video

 This project executes a reverse shell on a windows 10 computer.
 The file payload.ps1 needs to be on a computer which is port forwarded,